Concept and History

 Impressive scientific success

-It soon became clear that the concept of a centre for biosciences would prove successful.
+It soon became clear that the concept of a center for biosciences would prove successful.
 Scientists and students alike benefit from the new building with its modern laboratories, equipment, lecture theatres and classrooms.
 The close proximity this provides also facilitates collaboration across faculty boundaries.
 Publications, awards and grants of third party funding attest to the impressive scientific success of the Biocenter.

 Integration of the Julius von Sachs Institute

 From the beginning, the Biocenter has extended its collaboration with the three plant science chairs of the Julius von Sachs Institute for Biosciences, with its botanical garden, although the Institute was unable to relocate to the Hubland site.
 On 3 March 1997 the time had come.
 The 13 chairs of the institutes based in the Biocenter and the Julius von Sachs Institute merged to form the “Biocenter Teaching and Research Association”, with the aim of intensifying interdisciplinary and cross-faculty collaboration in the field of biosciences and promoting shared use of special research, teaching and service facilities – in short, in order to collaborate as closely as possible in both research and teaching.